ITINERARIES A Winter Weekend in Niigata Escape to Niigata for a winter getaway complete with hot springs dips and local food

 This area of Niigata is known for its fabrics.
 In the town of Shiozawa, you can discover the 1,200-year-old craft of making plain-woven hemp textiles.
 Woven cloth laid out on the snow is a common sight in winter in the Shiozawa area.

-At the Shiozawa Tsumugi Pavilion in town, learn about local fabric-making.
+At the Shiozawa Tsumugi Memorial Museum in town, learn about local fabric-making.
 Here, you can discover the history and culture of Shiozawa fabrics, and pick up or make your own.

 For more traditional Japan, visit Bokushi Street.
 This street looks like it's from the Edo period and has countless shops to explore.